 Change your level of cover: You can consider decreasing your level of cover with CBHS.
 Contact our friendly team on 1300 654 123 (Monday to Friday 7am – 7pm AEDT) to discuss your options.

 Members aged 18 – 29: From 1 April 2019, the Government will allow insurers to offer discounts to young Australians of up to 10 per cent.
 These discounts will be applied to all eligible members accounts from 1 April 2019.

-Why is my rate less / more than rates in other States / Territories?
+Why is my premium less / more than other States / Territories?

 Hospital cover: Hospital systems are regulated differently in each State and have different costs.
-The contribution rate you pay reflects these differences.
+The premium you pay reflects these differences.

 Extras cover: Charging and claiming patterns differ between States.
-In NSW, the higher contribution rate reflects these differences.
+In NSW, the higher premium reflects these differences.